ch-stark/blogvmdeleteprotection/index.md

-## 🛡️ Unbreakable VMs: Using Policies (ACM + Gatekeeper) to Enforce and Protect Delete Protection
+## 🛡️ Unbreakable VMs: Using ACM Policies and Gatekeeper) to Enforce and Protect Delete Protection

-Virtual Machines (VMs) often host critical workloads, and the `accidental deletion of a VM can be catastrophic.
+Virtual Machines (VMs) often host critical workloads, and the `accidental deletion` of a VM can be catastrophic.
 If you are a VM user, ensuring that your VM does not get deleted unintentionally is a high priority.

 While OpenShift Virtualization (KubeVirt) provides a built-in mechanism to prevent inadvertent VM deletion—called virtual machine delete protection—relying on manual configuration leaves room for human error.
 By default, this option is disabled, and it must be set individually for each VM.

-This blog post outlines a powerful two-step policy approach using Open Cluster Management (ACM) Policy and Gatekeeper to not only enforce delete protection universally but also strictly govern who is authorized to remove that protection.
+This blog post outlines a powerful two-step policy approach using RHACM Policy and Gatekeeper to not only enforce delete protection universally but also strictly govern who is authorized to remove that protection.

 The native OKD/KubeVirt feature is controlled by setting a specific label on the VirtualMachine resource: `kubevirt.io/vm-delete-protection`.